miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 it wasn't tremendously better than just using PHP.
 If you want to be looking at HTML most of the time and just sprinkle programming into it, then use PHP.

+## FastHTML Builds upon Flask with Similar Structure and Approach

 FastHTML picks up where Flask left off, inserting a few more rather strong opinions.
 And that is the onus for today's blog post.
 At quick glance, it's a lot like Flask with those @decorator routers.
 Okay, good.
 It does that Pythonic